DataBoySu/databoysu-readme-translator/README.md

 ## Features

-- Translate README into a target language using a local GGUF model (via `llama-cpp-python`).
+- Translate your README into 20+ languages for diverse readers with a single tool.
+- Handles complex READMEs gracefully.
 - Injects and updates a navbar section in your REDADME delimited by

 <a href="https://github.com/DataBoySu/waka-readme-stats">
 <img src="assets/nav_bar.png" width="100%">
 </a>

-- Uses multi-step validation approach to prevent format breaks, hallucinations, etc.
+- Uses multi-step validation approach to prevent structure breaks, hallucinations, mistranslations etc.
-- Supports 20+ languages.
+- Entire pipeline runs end-to-end right in your repo.
+- Completely FREE and local.
 - Automatic caching of the model weights and parallel execution of translation jobs for sped up translations.

 ---